Driving in Croatia – 10 Tips You Need to Know

 This includes your driver’s license (and international permit, if applicable), passport, registration, and insurance details.

-💡 Side note: While your rental car should come with it, make sure you have a reflective vest in your car.
+Also, while your rental car should come with it, make sure you have a reflective vest in your car.
 All vehicles in Croatia are legally required to carry one in case you have to pull over and exit your car on the side of the road.

 Driving in Croatia FAQ